stegripe/.github/profile/README.md

 | Orchitiadi Ismaulana Putra  | [@noxzym](https://github.com/noxzym)              | Member              | orchit@clytage.org      | MaaKoo#9069       |

 ### Reach Us
-<p>Join us on <a href="https://clytage.org/discord">Discord</a> if you got any problems or questions about our freaky project, we got nothing to do here.</p>
+<p>Join us on <a href="https://clytage.org/discord">Discord</a> if you got any problems or questions about our freaky projects, we got nothing to do here.</p>